bscholer/325-chess-game/README.md

 #Chess Game (325 Final Project)
 ###Executing

+IMPORTANT: There is an issue with the Chess API we are using that basically ends the game after a minute or so.
+We didn't realize this until we had almost completed the project.

 To execute the code, run Main.java.
 Please note that there is one dependency, lib/json-20201115.jar.

 You'll notice that the game is fairly slow--to speed it up, please change useTimeAPI to false in TimeServer.java.